gautierenaud/programming_toolbox/nightmare_binary_reverse_engineer/02_stack_buffer_overflow/README.md

 Look for other writable region in memory for exploits.

 To test the security, try in gef `j *addr` to just jump to that address.
 If it is at the stack and it is protected, you'll got a sigsev.

+### Canary

+Same with the miners' canary that stops singing when intoxicated with gaz, the canary exists to check for memory overwrite.
+It does so by assigning itself a random number (which two last bytes being `00`), then checking itself at the end of the execution.

+Main bypass is to overwrite it with it's own value.

+### RELRO

+Putting some part of the memory as read only (as opposed to NX that removes the execution right).

+The easiest bypass is to ignore it.

 ## Attack